 - Chart your fertility signs like symptoms and cervical mucus

-Increase his fertility too.
-It takes 2 to get pregnant.
-His sperms have to be healthy, so make sure you know how to improve his sperm count.
-Male fertility problems affect 50% of couples who can't get pregnant, so first make sure he has enough sperms by doing a Sperm Count.
-Make sure he has a healthy diet, exercises, is at his optimal weight, doesn't smoke or drink, and takes a daily vitamin and herbal fertility supllement like FertilAid to boost his sperm count.
+It takes two to get pregnant.
+A man's sperm has to be healthy and there are ways to improve sperm count including FertilAid for Men.
+Male fertility problems affect 50% of couples who can't get pregnant.
+Men need to make sure they have enough good quality sperm by doing a sperm count.
+They should also embark on a healthy diet, strive for an optimal weight, avoid smoking and drinking, and take a daily vitamin and herbal fertility supplement, like FertilAid for Men, to boost sperm count.

-Yes, it is about sex.
-Many couples don’t seem to realize that how you make love is crucial when it comes to getting pregnant.
-That means you should make love regularly throughout the menstrual cycle, and make love once a day every day during your fertile 5-6 days preferably with a missionary position.
-The egg can only be fertilized during the 12-24 after ovulation but sperm has to be there already and it can live in the lower portion of a woman's reproductive tract up to five days.
-Making love after ovulation is unlikely to get you pregnant.
+The egg can only be fertilized during the 12-24 hours after ovulation but sperm can live in the lower portion of a woman's reproductive tract up to five days.
+Having sex before ovulation is helpful but having sex after ovulation is unlikely to get you pregnant.

-Exercising is healthy and gets your body ready for the strains of pregnancy and labor and delivery. xercise is an important and vital part of any pregnancy.
-Proper exercise can help throughout your pregnancy, reducing your pregnancy symptoms and increasing your energy.
-However, if not done safely and properly, exercise can sometimes cause pregnancy complications.
-It is important to avoid certain types of exercise and to be aware of all of the dangers that could come along with excess exercising.
-By keeping these things in mind, exercise can be an integral and fun part of your pregnancy.
+Exercising is healthy and gets your body ready for the strains of pregnancy and labor and delivery.
+Proper exercise can help throughout your pregnancy by reducing your pregnancy symptoms and increasing your energy.
+However, it is important to avoid certain types of exercise and to be aware of dangers that could occur with excessive exercising.

-Smoking, drinking, and taking drugs have a negative impact not only on your fertility.
-They also increase miscarriages and pregnancy complications like premature deliveries.
-Don't drink more than 2 cups of coffee a day.
-Review with your doctor all medications you take including over-the-counter and prescription medications.
+Smoking, drinking, and taking drugs increases miscarriages and pregnancy complications like premature deliveries.
+Review all medications you take, including over-the-counter and prescription medications, with your doctor.
 Most medications are safe, but there are some which can affect your pregnancy.
 Do not stop any medications that you need unless you discuss it with your doctor first.

-Check your health insurance coverage, review your options for leave at work and make a pregnancy and baby budget.
+Check your health insurance coverage, review your options for maternity/paternity leave, and make a pregnancy and baby budget